Siecha Lakes

 The Siecha Lakes are three glacial lakes located in the Chingaza Natural National Park in Cundinamarca, Colombia.
 The Andean lakes are considered sacred in the religion of the Muisca who inhabited the area before the Spanish conquest of the Muisca in the 1530s.

+Geography

+The Siecha Lakes are a group of high-altitude lakes located in the Eastern Andes of Colombia.

+They are situated within the Chingaza National Natural Park.